-4.4 Awareness and Training
+6 Awareness and Training

-- 4-11.
-The security awareness program is a regular activity in the financial sector institution. - 4-12.
-The financial sector institution ensures that executives, senior management, managers, systems administrators, and users of organizational ICT systems are made aware of the security risks associated with their activities and of the applicable policies, standards, and procedures related to the security of those systems. - 4-13.
-The financial sector institution ensures personnel are trained to carry out their assigned cybersecurity related duties and responsibilities.
-In particular, the financial sector institution provides basic training on information security upon commencement of employment.
+- 6-1.
+The institution ensures that executives, senior management, managers, systems administrators, and users of organizational systems are made aware of the security risks associated with their activities and of the applicable policies, standards, and procedures related to the security of those systems. - 6-2.
+The institution ensures personnel are trained to carry out their assigned cybersecurity related duties and responsibilities.

-- 1. Awareness and training processes should be considered in the following 2 areas: - a) Cybersecurity awareness, - b) Professional education and training - 2.
-Initial awareness, education and training can apply to new personnel and those who are transferred or rotated to new positions or roles with substantially different information security requirements.
-Personnel's understanding should be assessed at

-- the end of an awareness, education or training activity to test knowledge transfer and the effectiveness of the awareness, education and training program. - A cybersecurity awareness program should aim to make personnel aware of their responsibilities for cybersecurity and the means by which those responsibilities are discharged. - 4.
-The awareness program should be planned, considering the roles of personnel in the organization, including internal and external personnel (e.g., external consultants, and supplier personnel) and should include the best practices in information security and cyber security. - 5.
-The activities in the awareness program should be scheduled over time, preferably regularly.
+- 1. Awareness and training processes should be considered in the following 2 areas: - b) Cybersecurity awareness, - c) Professional education and training - 2.
+Initial awareness, education and training can apply to new personnel and those who transfer to new positions or roles with substantially different information security requirements.
+Personnel's understanding should be assessed at the end of an awareness, education or training activity to test knowledge transfer and the effectiveness of the awareness, education and training program. - A cybersecurity awareness program should aim to make personnel aware of their cybersecurity responsibilities and the means by which those responsibilities are discharged. - 4.
+The awareness program should be planned considering the roles of personnel in the organization, including internal and external personnel (e.g., external consultants, and supplier personnel) and should include the best practices in information security and cyber security. - 5.
+The activities in the awareness program should be scheduled over time, preferably regularly (at least twice a year).
 It should also be built on lessons learnt from occurred cybersecurity incidents. - 6.
-The awareness program should include several awareness-raising activities via appropriate physical or virtual channels such as campaigns, booklets, posters, newsletters, websites, information sessions, briefings, e-learning modules and e-mails. - 7 The financial sector institution should identify, prepare and implement an appropriate training plan for technical teams whose roles require specific skill sets and expertise.
-The education and training program should consider different forms, for example: - lectures or self-studies, being mentored by expert staff or consultants, - rotating staff members to follow different activities, - recruiting already skilled people, and - hiring consultants. - 8.
-The financial sector institution should have a mechanism in place to evaluate the effectiveness of the awareness session. - 9.
-The management should have a cybersecurity awareness program extended according to the position held (e.g., supervision of employees, specific roles and responsibilities, etc.).
+The awareness program should include several awareness-raising activities via appropriate physical or virtual channels such as campaigns, booklets, posters, newsletters, websites, information sessions, briefings, e-learning modules and e-mails. - 7 The organization should identify, prepare and implement an appropriate training plan for technical teams whose roles require specific skill sets and expertise.
+The education and training program should consider different forms, for example: - lectures or self-studies, being mentored by expert staff or consultants, - rotating staff members to follow different activities, - recruiting already skilled people, - and hiring consultants. - The institution should have a mechanism in place to evaluate the effectiveness of the awareness session.

+9 The management should have a cybersecurity awareness program extended according to the position held (e.g., supervision of employees, specific roles and responsibilities, etc.).